adamcnelson/Fiber_photometry/README.md

 str(every_data)
 ```

-The calcium activity decreases upon the onset of a specific behavior.
+On average, calcium activity tends to decrease upon the onset of this specific behavior.
 <img src="README_images/script2/sleeHud_start_value_lmQuotient_before300_after600_trimLength_1.png" width="400" />

 -   Save the output; to be aggregated with other experiments for statistics.
 Add a unique identifier to each filename.